Samueli School of Engineering

 Irvine, CA 92697-3550

-His primary research focus since joining UC Irvine has been high temperature electrochemical dynamics and integrated energy systems research that includes fuel cells, gas turbines,electrolyzers, solar and wind power.
-Brouwer is a highly recognized researcher in the area of alternative energy and is expected to make strong contributions to UC Irvine’s stature in the field of energy and the environment and to make leading research and teaching contributions to MAE and to the Environment Institute.
+His primary research focus since joining UC Irvine has been high-temperature electrochemical dynamics and integrated energy systems research that includes fuel cells, gas turbines,electrolyzers, and solar and wind power.
+Brouwer is a highly recognized researcher in the area of alternative energy and is expected to make strong contributions to UCI's stature in the field of energy and the environment and to make leading research and teaching contributions to MAE and to the Environment Institute.